 U.S. Office of Personnel Management (OPM) is modernizing all aspects of the Combined Federal Campaign’s (CFC) operations.
 The application process

 for charities has been standardized nationally.
-The deadline for charities/federations to apply to participate in this year's campaign has been extended to Tuesday, February 28, 2017 (date change announced by OPM on January 19, 2017).
+The deadline for charities/federations to apply to participate in this year's campaign has been extended until Friday, March 17, 2017, 9:00 p.m.
+(Eastern).
+This extension was announced by OPM on Tuesday afternoon, February 28, 2017.

 Applications must be submitted electronically; paper applications are no longer accepted.